wellcomecollection/docs/rfcs/049-catalogue-api-aggregations-modelling.md

 ```

 The ingestors would populate these `aggregatableValues` fields when it indexed a work.
+This would be mapped as a `keyword` field in Elasticsearch.

 The API would aggregate over these fields specifically, and copy the values into the `data` field of our aggregation buckets.